There is a lot to worry about when it comes to running your home.

 If you are having to raise your voice to talk because your heater is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical issue.
 It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 Today’s latest products function more quietly than ever.
 Often you’ll have to really pay attention to even know that they’re running.
 If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly bump up the heater to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
+If you are having to constantly jack up the heater to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
 There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some consideration to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
 Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
 Incorrect humidity can even negatively impact wood floors and furniture.
 Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues